 Kathy L. Rowley currently works as a lecturer at Eastern Washington University.
 She received her bachelors of fine arts in graphic design from the University of the Pacific in Stockton, California followed by her master's degree in English with an emphasis on rhetoric and teaching writing from California State University, Stanislaus in Turlock, California.
 Currently, she is continuing graduate work at Eastern in technical communication.

-At EWU, Kathy has taught English Composition 100, 101, and 201; English 205 Introduction to Technical Communication; and Eastern Scholarly Academia.
+At EWU, Kathy has taught English Composition 100, 101, and 201; English 205 Introduction to Technical Communication; and for Eastern Scholarly Academy.
 Her service work includes volunteer responder in the Writers' Center and teaching technology workshops for the composition program.
-Kathy's continued research and conference presentations involve developing informed pedagogy and curriculum for English Composition and technical communication courses.
+Kathy's continued research and conference presentations involve developing informed pedagogy and curriculum for English composition and technical communication courses.

 View the desktop version of this page.